Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Additional Experiments

 \section{Additional Experiments}

-To assess the robustness of our proposed framework to the choice of distance function, we repeated all experiments using the \(\ell_1\) norm for computing recourse costs.
-The experimental datasets, provider models, and optimization procedure remains unchanged, with a few minor adjustments in \(\gamma\) and \(\beta\) parameters.
-In particular, for the Two-Moon dataset, we increased the number of seekers from 8 to 10 and set the\(\gamma = 20\) and \(\beta = 0.02\) to allow more flexibility in capacity redistribution.
-For the Credit and COMPAS datasets, the experimental setup and \(\gamma\) remained the same; we have just increased \(\beta=0.05\). \Cref{fig:l1-results} presents the results for the Two-Moon dataset using the \(\ell_1\) norm.
-As shown, the framework maintains high performance under the \(\ell_1\) norm, achieving near-optimal welfare with minimal capacity adjustments.
-A quantitative summary of these results for all datasets is provided in \Cref{tab:l_1_results}.
+To test robustness to the distance function, we repeated all experiments with the $\ell_1$ norm instead of the $\ell_\infty$ norm.
+The datasets, provider models, and optimization procedure were unchanged, except for minor parameter adjustments.
+We kept the setup and $\gamma$ the same but increased $\beta$ to 0.05.
+As shown in \Cref{fig:l1-results}, the framework still achieves near-optimal welfare with minimal adjustments, and quantitative results for all datasets are summarized in \Cref{tab:l_1_results}.